Linguistcoder/idiomaticity-instruction-data/README.md

 When evaluating fluency, pay attention to:

-- **Grammar errors** — agreement errors (e.g. adjective–noun or determiner–noun disagreement), incorrect verb tense, incorrect word order, wrong word forms
+- **Grammar errors** — agreement errors (e.g. adjective–noun or determiner–noun disagreement), incorrect verb tense, incorrect word order, and more
+- **Punctuation problems** — missing or incorrect punctuation that affects readability; for Danish: consistent comma usage (either "med startkomma" or "uden startkomma")
+- **Spelling errors** — typos and misspellings, incorrect spacing or formation of compound words, wrong capitalisation, incorrect use of diacritics
+- **Word choice issues** — inappropriate vocabulary, incorrect word usage, repetitive language, wrong use of idioms or phrases, preposition errors
+- **Other language** — use of languages other than the target language; can be subwords (part of a compound), individual words, or whole phrases
 - **Awkward phrasing** — unnatural word order, stilted expressions, robotic language
-- **Punctuation problems** — missing or incorrect punctuation that affects readability
-- **Word choice issues** — inappropriate vocabulary, incorrect word usage, repetitive language, wrong use of idioms or phrases, incorrect spacing or formation of compound words, preposition errors
 - **Flow disruptions** — abrupt transitions, disconnected ideas within sentences
-- **Spelling errors** — typos and misspellings, wrong capitalisation, incorrect use of diacritics
 - **Translationese** — a common problem of language models is that they base their output on English — the majority language in the training corpus.
 This can result in unnatural language patterns that look like literal translations from English.

 ---